 Bush Dyed Satin Silk Scarf (s)

-This small satin silk scarf measure 18 x 27 cm and is hand dyed on remote Aboriginal communities across the Groote Eylandt Archipelago, off the Gulf of Carpentaria.
+This small satin silk scarf is hand dyed on remote Aboriginal communities across the Groote Eylandt Archipelago, off the Gulf of Carpentaria.

 Anindilyakwa women hold ancient knowledge of their country.
 Colours within the fabric are harvested from natural dyes from native plant life and discarded metal objects found on community.